 \vsp

 We finish the proof of Corollary \ref{sgel} by taking $V_H=V\widehat \otimes V'$ in Lemma \ref{sgelfand}.

 \vsp

 Acknowledgements: the authors thank Bernhard Kr\"{o}tz for helpful discussions, and in particular for pointing out an error in an early version of the manuscript.
+The comments of the referee also help the authors to make several subtle points clearer.
 Binyong Sun is supported by NUS-MOE grant R-146-000-102-112, and NSFC grants 10801126 and 10931006.
 Chen-Bo Zhu is supported by NUS-MOE grant R-146-000-102-112.